thomeasy/rsschool-cv/README.md

 - Pyrhon
 - JavaScript
 # Working experience:
-As I have just started learning I d not have an experience in this sphere.
+As I have just started learning I do not have an experience in this sphere.
 # Education:
 Currently I am studying at Urgench State University
 # English: